What does your social enterprise do?

 How has the School for Social Entrepreneurs supported you?

 The SSE has introduced me to a fantastic group of social entrepreneurs who we may not otherwise have had the chance to meet.
-Fellow students, staff, speakers, tutors and mentors collectively represent an incredibly generous source of knowledge, experience and ambition which has been both practically helpful, and very motivating.
+Fellow students, staff, speakers, tutors and mentors collectively represent an incredibly generous source of knowledge, experience and ambition.
+It has been both practically helpful, and very motivating.

-SSE has been an invaluable source to bringing Open Barbers into existence as a serious organisation, helping us to turn our potential to tangible outcomes.
-It has given us confidence in ourselves that this project is valuable and we are the right people to be delivering it.
+SSE has been an invaluable source to bringing Open Barbers into existence as a serious organisation; helping us to turn our potential into tangible outcomes.
+It has given us confidence in ourselves that our project is valuable and we are the right people to be delivering it.

 Have you had a ‘light-bulb moment’?

 A light bulb moment for me has been getting a greater understanding of the landscape of social entrepreneurship and understanding how social investment works.
-I may not necessarily go down that road, but I hadn’t previously had much grasp on the broader picture of what else is out there, and this has been really helpful to understand where I fit in that and how I position myself.
+I may not necessarily go down that road, but I hadn’t previously had much grasp on the broader picture of what else is out there.
+It has been really helpful to understand where I fit in and how to position myself.

 What are your plans for the future?

 I would like to scale up.
 Open Barbers is a huge success at start up level and I think it would be a terrible waste not to grow!
 We plan to get our own venue, increase our team and make a bigger impact on the industry around us.
 It’s very exciting!